Do It Any Way You Wanna

-Do It Any Way You Wanna is a 1975 crossover hit by the Philadelphia-based R&B/dance group, The People's Choice, written and produced by Leon Huff. and recorded and mixed by Jay Mark.
+Do It Any Way You Wanna is a 1975 crossover hit by the Philadelphia-based R&B/disco group, People's Choice, written and produced by Leon Huff. and recorded and mixed by Jay Mark.
 "Do It Any Way You Wanna" was a gold record for The People's Choice.

 Chart performance

 The single made it to #1 on the soul singles chart for one week and crossed over to the pop singles chart, peaking at #11.
 "Do It Any Way You Wanna" was also successful on the disco/dance charts, hitting #3.